b-amaral5/b-amaral5/README.md

 # Hello, I'm Benito
 <a href="https://www.linkedin.com/in/benito-amaral-2406148a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a> <img src="https://img.shields.io/badge/-Network%2B-007ACC?&style=for-the-badge&logo=CompTIA&logoColor=white" />

 I am a M.S.
-Computer Science (Cybersecurity Concentration) graduate and Higher Ed professional with a passsion in network infrastruture and system adminitration.
+Computer Science (Cybersecurity Concentration) graduate and Higher Ed professional with a passsion for building out network infrastructure and pentesting.

-My journey in computer science and my homelab has led me to develop a passion for network and system administration; and I am now eagar to transition into this field, specifically aiming to work toward becoming a Network or Cloud Engineering with an emphaisis on security.
+This passion has led me to spend most of my time in my homelab engineering secure, multi-site setups and conducting pentesting analysis to see how far I can push the system and network posture.
+I am eager to transition into this field, specifically aiming to work toward becoming a Network or Cloud Engineer with an emphasis on security.

 ## Homelab Setup
-A multi-site, cross-platform lab environment that simulates a corporate enterprise network by integrating various diverse hardware and operating systems; such as **Windows Server 2025**, **Windows 11 Pro/Enterprise**, **Kali/Ubuntu/Red Hat Linux** and lastest **macOS**
+A multi-site, cross-platform lab environment that simulates a corporate enterprise network by integrating various diverse hardware and operating systems; such as **Windows Server 2025**, **Windows 11 Pro/Enterprise**, **Kali/Ubuntu/Red Hat Linux** and the lastest **macOS**.

 ## Homelab Objective
-The objective of my homelab is to create a sandbox enviroment that bridges the gap between academic theory and technical application by replicating modern enterprise frameworks and network architectures.
+The goal of the homelab is to create multiple sandbox enviroments that models enterprise standard network infrastrcututes with a focus on enginneering secure system deployment, scalable network administration, and vulnerability analysis.

-My goal is to mirror enterprise grade network architectures to better master the deployment of secure, scalable systems and refine my skills in system/network admnistration and vulnerability analysis.

 ## Hardware
 | Device | Operating System | Role | Connectivity |